nabil-hassan/github-actions-sandbox-v2/14-matrixes/matrixes.md

       - opacity: 50
 ```

-Everything except red triangle uses opacity 50:
+Everything except red triangle uses opacity 50, because opacity 50 takes precedence __except__ if we have a permuation whose key value(s) do not exist in the matrix. :

 <img src="../img/matrix-includes-3.png" width="700">

-Let's explain all this behaviour in the next section.

-## Rationalising how include works

-TODO: complete

 # Excludes directive